-The botanical definition of a nut in its simplest form is a seed contained within a hard shell, which is indehiscent – it does not naturally open to release the seed on maturity.
+The botanical definition of a nut in its simplest form is a seed contained in a hard shell which doesn’t naturally open to release the seed when it matures.

-The culinary definition of a nut is much more obliging and incorporates a whole range of edible plant parts.
-It is often considered to be any edible kernel surrounded by a shell.
+The culinary definition of a nut is much simpler and incorporates a whole range of edible plant parts.
+It’s often considered to be any edible kernel surrounded by a shell.

 What is a seed?

-A nut can also be a seed but a seed by definition is not a nut.
+To confuse matters, a nut can also be a seed.
+But a seed by definition is not a nut.